 As global warming intensifies and extreme climate disasters become more frequent, they have caused significant economic losses for many countries and businesses.
-The World Economic Forum's Global Risks Report 2023 highlights extreme weather events caused by climate change as one of the foremost global risks.
-The world is facing an irreversible trend of climate change, and achieving net-zero carbon emissions has become an unavoidable and serious issue across all industries.
 The Company recognizes the impact of climate change on global society, the environment, and the economy.
-Therefore, we consider achieving net-zero carbon emissions by 2050 as our top priority goal to address the challenges posed by climate change.
+Therefore, we consider achieving netzero carbon emissions by 2050 as our top priority goal to address the challenges posed by climate change.
 The Company's management team has completed its assessment of climate risks and developed specific plans for advancing toward net-zero carbon emissions.
 Regular progress reports on carbon reduction plan implementation are presented to the Board of Directors.

 To mitigate the risks and impacts of climate change, the Company enhances our adaptability and resilience to climate change impacts by promoting various environmental conservation, energy-saving, and carbon reduction measures internally.
-The key goals achieved in 2023 are as follows:
+These policies yielded some significant achievements in 2024 as follows:

-To wisely respond to the operational risks posed by the implementation of climate change and environmental risk management emergency response measures, the Company will formulate reasonable, appropriate carbon reduction strategies through risk management and other internal control processes.
-Additionally, GUC will perform ongoing review of our progress toward net-zero emissions targets, in order to fulfill our commitment to corporate sustainability.
+Taiwan promulgated the Climate Change Response Act in 2023 and announced three supplemental acts in 2024, through which it established the strategy of promoting net-zero transition through the imposition of carbon fees.
+Despite not being a major carbon emitter, the Company will formulate reasonable, appropriate carbon reduction strategies through risk management and other internal control processes to carefully address the operational risks posed by climate change and green industrial transition.
+Additionally, GUC will perform ongoing review of our progress toward net-zero emissions targets in order to fulfill our commitment to corporate sustainability.